David Laws: Expenses scandal, resignation and suspension from Parliament

 On 28 May 2010, The Daily Telegraph disclosed that Laws had claimed more than £40,000 on his expenses in the form of second home costs, from 2004 to late 2009, during which time he had been renting rooms at properties owned by what the newspaper claimed to be his "secret lover" and "long-term partner", James Lundie.
 They were not in a civil partnership.
 The Daily Telegraph had not intended to reveal his sexuality, but Laws himself did so, in a public statement shortly before the newspaper's publication of the story.
-Lundie is a former Liberal Democrat Press officer and now works for the Political Affairs team of public relations and lobbying firm, Edelman.
+Lundie is a former Liberal Democrat Press officer and later worked for the Political Affairs team of Edelman, a public relations and lobbying firm.

 Laws misclaimed second home allowances of between £700 and £950 a month rent between 2006 and 2007, plus typically £100 to £200 a month for maintenance, to rent a room in a flat as the flat was owned and lived in by Lundie (in Kennington, south London).
 Lundie replaced his property with a house in 2007.
 Laws then recovered from the second home allowance the rent for its "second bedroom" at £920 a month, until September 2009.
 Laws afterwards rented another flat not owned by Lundie, who remained at the Kennington house.
 Since 2006 the relevant rules banned MPs from "leasing accommodation from... a partner."
-He claimed small amounts in respect of his main home in Chard in his constituency and holiday home in Provence, France.

 Laws resigned as Chief Secretary to the Treasury on 29 May 2010, stating that he could not carry on working on the Comprehensive Spending Review while dealing with the private and public implications of the revelations.
 He claimed that his reason for the way he had claimed expenses had been to keep private details of his sexuality and that he had not benefited financially from this misdirection.